rushideshmukh-dev/sql-data-warehouse-project/README.md

 ------------------------------------

+🧩 Key Learnings

+-Data modeling and schema design for analytics.
+-SQL-based ETL and data transformation.
+-Tableau dashboard development for KPI visualization.
+-Integration of BI tools with warehouse architecture.

 ## 👨‍💻 About Me

 👋 Hi there!
 I am Rushikesh, having expertise into Data Analytics , Business Analyst and Product Management.
 I’m diving into the world of Data Warehousing with SQL and Tableau.